luzvazgal/Mobility_Project/README.md

 Statistics
 Showing normal distribution, mean, median, mode of all trip duration time coming from survey Showing behavior for real time traffic information

+[See presentation](https://prezi.com/view/WgRzqczZ4qu9TYjAfyKt/) (to see need a prezi account)